 Also offered will be popular workshops from past academies, including Introduction to Robotics, Space Out!, Messy Science and Culinary Chemistry.
-Click here to see the full list of courses and to register.
+See the full list of courses or register.

 Junior Academy instructors include graduate students from Scripps Oceanography, undergraduates from UC San Diego, and local artists and science educators.
 In addition to teaching the material, the instructors serve as role models.